 These constitutional requirements are important, because the European Communities Act 1972 gives effect to EU law into domestic law—providing us with the rights that come with EU membership, such as recourse to the European Court of Justice—and thus the use of the prerogative power must have sufficient constitutional authority: If the triggering of Article 50 under prerogative powers results in the 1972 act becoming ‘dead letter law’, then such a notification by the Prime Minister cannot be considered lawful.

 Nick Barber, Jeff King and Tom Hickman, in ‘Pulling the Article 50 ‘Trigger’: Parliament’s Indispensable Role’, were the first to take up this charge, arguing that it was Parliament’s decision to make: without Parliament’s legislative authority, the Prime Minister would unconstitutionally nullify the workings of the 1972 act.
-The authoring trio—a Fellow at Oxford, a Reader at UCL and Barrister, and a Senior Lecturer at UCL—have also had their post endorsed by Sir Stephen Sedley, an extremely highly regarded Court of Appeals Judge.
+The authoring trio—a Fellow at Oxford, a Reader at UCL and Barrister, and a Senior Lecturer at UCL—have also had their post endorsed by Sir Stephen Sedley, an extremely well regarded Law Lord.

 David Pannick QC, an eminent public-law barrister, has followed suit in The Times on 30th June 2016 arguing in favour of this position.
 He eloquently summarises their position, that ‘as a matter of law, Article 50 notification commits the UK to withdrawal from the EU, and so is inconsistent with the 1972 act’.
 He goes on saying, ‘withdrawal is the object of the notification, and it is the legal effect’ (Ibid), and thus conflicts with the constitutional principles outlined above.